It’s possible for counting activities for kindergarteners to be hands-on and fun!

 Let’s get started.

-Hands-On Math Activities for Preschoolers and Kindergarten
+Hands-On Counting Activities for Kindergarten

 Using toys to introduce mathematical concepts is a great way to trick…I mean engage young children.
 So…let’s start with one of my favorite toy sets for working with children as they learn shapes.

-Shapes & Sorting
+Counting Activities for Kindergarten with Shapes & Sorting

 SmartMax Start Stem Building is marketed as a magnetic discovery toy and we have found it useful for several simple pre-k math activities like sorting and shape forming.

-• Activity 1: Build different shapes with the balls and magnetic objects
+- Activity 1: Build different shapes with the balls and magnetic objects

-• Activity 2: Practice comparisons with long vs short
+- Activity 2: Practice comparisons with long vs short

-• Activity 3: Sorting objects by the different colors
+- Activity 3: Sorting objects by the different colors

 Psst.
 It’s also a great toy that has pieces large enough for kids as young as one to play with!
 I can’t be the only mama trying to manage toys that are safe for multiple ages.